 In your Works Cited entry, always include page numbers when available.
 Use “p.” for a single page or “pp.” for multiple pages.
 Page numbers in newspapers are often written with letters, e.g. “D3”; make sure to include the letters if present.

 Use an en dash for a range of consecutive pages (e.g. “pp. 4–6”).
-For articles that appear on non-consecutive pages (e.g. starting on page 1 but continued on page 6), MLA recommends just writing the first page number followed by a plus sign.
+For articles that appear on non-consecutive pages (e.g. starting on the first page but continued on the sixth), MLA recommends just writing the first page number followed by a plus sign.

 - pp. 1, 6–8

 In an in-text citation, only add a page number if the article extends across multiple pages.
 If the article is entirely on one page, the page number is already specified in the Works Cited, so you just write the author’s last name in your in-text citation.

 To cite a newspaper article you accessed through a database, just include the usual information for a print newspaper, followed by the name of the database in italics.

 |Format||Author last name, First name.
 “Article Title.”
 Newspaper Name, Day Month Year, p.
 Page number.
 Database Name.|

 |Works Cited entry||“Hoover Favors Stand in Pacific.”
 The Washington Observer, 3 Jan.
 1950, pp. 1+.
 Google News Archive.|